kyou327/udacity-machine-learning/project.md

 1. Create function with **SelectKBest** to select the k best features
 1. Use **GridSearchCV** to select the best parameters
 1. Set the parameters of the selected machine learning algorithms with the best parameters and evaluate the performance of the algorithms
-1. Repeat the above process for k ranged from 3 to 10*.
+1. Repeat the above process for k ranged from 3 to 22.
 Based on the Recall, select the best K value.

-*as a note, the various classifiers resulted in massive overfitting beyond a range of 5, as well as regression issues.
-The final build was most successful using NB, KNN, and SVC with a range of 3 to 5.

 | Feature | Score |
 |:------- | -----:|